houen/ssm/README.md

 ## FAQ
 - Can I encrypt certain files for only certain people / keys, for example .env.production?
   - This would be very useful indeed.
 However, I want to see if this project is useful for other people than myself before working on it.

+## Troubleshooting
+- I am getting a GPG error "encryption failed: unusable public key".
+What gives?
+  - This is most often caused by on of two things:
+    - The key GPG is complaining about does not have encryption capability.
+For instance, keys created with Github's guide can only sign documents, not encrypt them.
+Use the `gpg --list-keys KEY_ID` command to find out if this is the case:
+    ```
+    gpg --list-keys SSM Test
+    pub   rsa4096 2018-12-22 [SC]
+          8A48BF6E81D222D7EF3C8456FB20479FE1960A37
+    uid           [ unknown] SSM test (test key for SSM) <thehouen@gmail.com>
+    sub   rsa4096 2018-12-22 [E]
+    ```
+    Here we see that my test key has subkey with the  flag [E] for encryption.
+Thus, my test key can perform encryption.
+If the [E] flag is missing, your key cannot be used to encrypt.

+    It *should* be possible to change this on your key, but it [requires cumbersome gpg editing](https://security.stackexchange.com/questions/31614/how-to-change-subkey-usage-of-a-pgp-key).
+Unless you absolutely need to use this exact key, I would recommend just creating a new one.

+    - An expired *key or subkey*.
+Use the command `gpg --list-options show-unusable-subkeys --list-keys KEY_ID` to debug it.
+Example:
+    ```
+    gpg --list-options show-unusable-subkeys --list-keys 449FA3AB
+    pub   1024D/449FA3AB 1999-10-05 [expired: 2001-10-04]
+    uid       [ expired] Linus Torvalds <torvalds@transmeta.com>
+    sub   2048g/BFF491C5 1999-10-05 [expired: 2001-10-04]
+    ```

 ## License
 Please see [LICENSE](https://github.com/houen/ssm/blob/master/LICENSE) for license details.